omgmog/omgmog.github.com/_posts/2013-04-21-jquery-uk-2013---a-tale-of-beer-colourful-cakes-and-no-wifi.md

 description: ""
 categories: []
 ---

+_Now updated with videos!_

 Yesterday I attended the second jQuery conference in the UK (the first being last year, which I blogged about <a href="http://blog.omgmog.net/post/jquery-uk-conference-2012/" target="_blank">here</a>).

 I failed to get any nice pictures at the event myself, so this blog post uses a collection of crowd-sourced pictures from attendees that shared them via Twitter, Instagram and Flickr.

 ## The venue
 This year the conference took place at the [King's Centre in Osney Mead](http://www.kingscentre.co.uk/) - a larger venue to cater for there being twice as many attendees as last year.

 The new venue was just a hop and skip away from the Oxford rail station and the Siad business school (the venue from the previous jQuery conference).